michael-allen-personal/nvim/README.md

 Maybe add commands for insert mode to move right/left, so i can move past autocomplete stuff without using the arrow keys

 See this thread about haskell lint: https://www.reddit.com/r/haskell/comments/17m6ord/thoughts_on_eta_reduction/

+For obsidian, see if there is a good way to quickly import a template into a file in nvim